bpholt/fake-ec2-metadata-service/README.md

 Enter the Fake EC2 Metadata Service, a simple Sinatra app that exposes some of the functionality running on http://169.254.169.254.

+## Override IMDS Endpoint Url

+Set the `AWS_EC2_METADATA_SERVICE_ENDPOINT` environment variable in the process that you'd like to use the Fake EC2 Metadata Service.

 ## Setup on Linux

 Create a loopback interface bound to 169.254.169.254 (this probably needs to be run with root privileges):